Honeysuckle Zone Finder

 4. Light tidying after a flowering flush is fine throughout the season.

 One nuance worth flagging: ask any extension specialist about trumpet honeysuckle and you may hear that some varieties can bloom on both old and new wood depending on cultivar and climate.
+Ask Extension notes that trumpet honeysuckle can bloom on both old wood and new wood depending on variety, and warns that trimming before bloom begins can remove flower buds.
 The safe move is to do your major pruning in late winter and limit post-bloom cuts to light shaping.

 Not getting blooms?
 Here's how to diagnose it